9 Types of Turtles Found in New Mexico! (ID Guide)

 In fact, there are so many species I have broken them down into a few different categories.

-Today, you will learn about the 8 different kinds of turtles in New Mexico.
+Here are the 8 different kinds of turtles in New Mexico:

 Freshwater Turtles in New Mexico: